eclipse/cloe/README.md

           --rm

-Because Docker images may be built in environments that have a proxy running, the Makefile will automatically add the proxy variables if they are are detected in the host environment.
+Because Docker images may be built in environments that have a proxy running, the Makefile will automatically add the proxy variables if they are detected in the host environment.

 The section `User configuration` shows variables that can be set to modify